jotpowers/College-Grads/investing.md

 * You are most people
 * Over the long term the market will likely earn ~7%

-So, you will invest in the market and then you will ignore your investments for years to come.
+So, you will invest in a broad-based index of the market and then you will ignore your investments for years to come.
 Here is my micro strategy:

 * I watch my investments when the stock market is going up and I ignore them when it is going down.